ericli0419/DNALongBench/README.md

 # DNALongBench: A Benchmark Suite for Long-Range DNA Prediction Tasks

-The DNALongBench is a collection of realistic and biologically meaningful genomic DNA prediction tasks that require long-range sequence input and involve long-range dependencies.
+DNALongBench is a collection of realistic and biologically meaningful genomic DNA prediction tasks that require long-range sequence input and involve long-range dependencies.
 This GitHub repository is under active construction.

 ## Data